dkrivoruchko/SwitchMovie/README.md

 Application shows now playing movies.<br>
 It downloads movies data from [The Movie Database API](http://docs.themoviedb.apiary.io/#) and stores it for offline access.<br>
 If data available offline then no request send to server.<br>
-User may start/run application offline, available offline data will be shown as error message for failed server request.<br>
+User may start/run application offline, available offline data will be shown or error message for failed server request.<br>
-Next page data loaded automaticaly as soon as user scroll to the end of the list.<br>
+Next page data loaded automatically as soon as user scroll to the end of the list.<br>
-Pull to refresh feature also available (it rewrite local cache data).
+Pull to refresh feature also available (it rewrite local cache data).<br>
+Basic loading animation implemented.

 **Please note:**
+* Original task screenshots are from Apple device and are not relevant for android.
 * No local cache timeout/invalidation logic.
 Just store and get.
-* Information for movie rating is not available in JSON and no description in documentation found
+* Information for movie rating is not available in JSON and no description in documentation found.
-* Requirements for landscape layers are not provided (implemented as I see fit)
+* Requirements for landscape layouts are not provided (implemented as I see fit).
+* No loading animation for image loading.
-* Error handling is very basic
+* Error handling is very basic.

 Application is based on Clean Architecture and MVP pattern and uses:
 * [Kotlin](https://kotlinlang.org)